winxuser/pokered/README.md

     - HP draining moves and Dream Eater may hit when they shouldn't
     - PP restoring items do not account for PP Ups when used
     - Bide damage doesn't get cleared properly in link battles if you are the host
+    - Struggle may not function correctly if any move has at least one PP Up

 - Upgrades: